 Tension Resolution Technique on "Autumn Leaves"

-The Tension Resolution concept is extensively addressed in a specific chapter in my improv book The Complete Guide To Improvisation.
+addressed in a specific chapter in my improv book The Complete Guide To Improvisation.
 The book is available on Amazon and my website.
-More information is available on my website and FB page The Complete Guide To Improvisation.
+More

-Here is the Tension Chart, Transcription & Explanatory Notes
+Here is the Tension Chart, Transcription & Explanatory Notes:

 Autumn Leaves (Tension Chart & Transcription)